 You’ll still be teaching just like last time.
-In addition to teaching at your school, you’ll also be assigned to a new group of China Horizons teachers going over during the same semester as you, to act as their “Mentor.”
-We are anticipating mentor groups of 8-10 new CH teachers.
-In this capacity, you’ll be able to offer them your first-hand knowledge of China as someone who’s been there and experienced it.
+In addition to teaching at your school, you’ll be mentoring a new group of China Horizons teachers.
+Mentor groups usually consist of 8-10 new CH teachers.
+In this mentor capacity, you’ll be able to offer them your first-hand knowledge of China as someone who’s been there and experienced it.

-Mentors will have the chance to help new teachers get on their feet faster in China and start loving China from Day-1 as they lead by example.
-The majority of this extra duty as a mentor will simply be answering a lot of basic questions; questions that you yourself probably had when you were first going to China and didn’t know what to expect.
+Mentors will have the chance to help new teachers get on their feet faster in China and start loving China starting weeks before the semester begins.
+As you lead by example, you’ll be able to help your mentees adjust to and then love their time in China.
+The majority of your extra duties as a mentor will be answering a lot of basic questions; questions that you yourself probably had when you were first going to China and didn’t know what to expect.